 As a jurisdiction in the Ozone Transport Region (OTR), the District is required to adopt an EMP no later than October 1, 2019.
 The District's EMP was approved by EPA on October 28, 2019.

-A Pandora spectrometer was installed in August of 2020 by EPA-ORD's contractor at McMillan site.
+A Pandora spectrometer was deployed at McMillan PAMS site in August 2020.
 The Pandora instruments study the atmosphere by using spectroscopy, delivering total column profiles of the atmosphere, including ozone, nitrogen dioxide and formaldehyde.
 Pandora spectrometer tracks either the sun or moon to collect light through the total atmospheric column at wavelengths between 291 nm to 523 nm; collected data gives information on the trace gases, specifically ozone, NO2 and formaldehyde.